Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

-We have thus shown that the decay of the flow rate with channel length happens on the same length scale as the decay in the density profiles in a very long channel where the wavepacket essentially decays to zero within the noisy system.
-The latter is \textit{defined} as the dynamical localisation length, and the flow rate allows one to measure it just as well as the density profiles.
-The advantages of this new approach are that it permits $\xi_D$ to be extracted where transmission through a sample can be measured but the density profiles are inaccessible (e.g.~electronic systems) or where system size can be varied, but is limited and cannot be pushed to a sufficiently large $L\gg\xi_D$ that would enable a direct observation of strong localisation and a measurement of $\xi_D$ from the density.
+We have thus shown that the decay of the flow rate with channel length happens on a length scale correlated to that of the decay in the density profiles in a very long channel where the wavepacket essentially decays to zero within the noisy system.
+The advantages of this new approach are that it permits $\bar{\xi}$, correlated to $\xi_E$, to be extracted where transmission through a sample can be measured but the density profiles are inaccessible (e.g.~electronic or photonic systems), or where system size can be varied, but is limited and cannot be pushed to a sufficiently large $L\gg\xi_E$ that would enable a direct observation of strong localisation and a measurement of $\xi_E$ from the density.